Global Observer Design for a Class of Linear Observed Systems on Groups: LTV Embedding of a Class of Linear Observed Systems on Groups

-Unlike invariant \cite{InEKF,AnnuRevInEKF} or equivariant \cite{EqF, EqFCDC, Annurev_EqF} filters, which linearize the system in exponential (normal) coordinates and thus preclude global convergence, we avoid linearization through a powerful construction allowing immersion of the original system on the Lie group into an auxiliary high-dimensional linear system by delving deeper into the fine structures of the automorphism group.
+Unlike invariant \cite{InEKF,AnnuRevInEKF} or equivariant \cite{EqF, EqFCDC, Annurev_EqF} filters, which linearize the system in exponential (normal) coordinates and thus preclude global convergence, we avoid linearization through a powerful construction that allows a global embedding of the original system on the Lie group into an auxiliary high-dimensional linear system by delving deeper into the fine structure of the automorphism group.
+It is worth emphasizing that, unlike system immersion in \cite{nonlinear_immersion2}, which requires rank observability, our embedding mechanism is fundamentally different and is a consequence of the linear observed structure.